k-ganda/Chatbot_ML/README.md

 Once the app is running, open your web browser and navigate to the provided local URL (e.g., `http://127.0.0.1:5000`).
 You should see the homepage of the chatbot.

+## Interact with the Chatbot:

 On the page, a chat icon will appear at the bottom right of the screen.
 Click the icon to start interacting with LeaBot.

-## Chatbot Usage:

 The chatbot's interface will guide users on how to interact, including how to ask questions, restart conversations, or end the chat.